PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   in the present tense.

-* Keep the documentation style consistent within a file or module, and preferably across all of PlasmaPy's documentation.
+* Keep the documentation style consistent within a file or module, and preferably across all of `PlasmaPy's documentation`_.

 * Update code and corresponding documentation at the same time.